MohamedBadran01/MohamedBadran01/README.md

 ## 👨‍💻 About Me

-- 🚀 Frontend Developer specializing in **React.js** and modern **JavaScript**
+🚀 Frontend Developer specializing in React.js and modern JavaScript.

-- 💡 Passionate about building responsive, scalable, and user-friendly web applications
+💡 Passionate about building responsive, scalable, and user-focused web applications.

-- 🌱 Currently expanding my skills in **Node.js**, **Express.js**, and backend development
+🌱 Currently building modern frontend applications while expanding into backend development.

-- 🎯 Focused on writing clean, maintainable, and efficient code
+🎯 Committed to writing clean, maintainable, and efficient code.
-- ⚡ Always learning new technologies and building real-world projects

 <br>